bakkenbaeck/iOS-handbook/STYLE_GUIDELINES.md

 @end
 ```

-## Image Naming

-Image names should be named consistently to preserve organization and developer sanity.
-They should be named as one [lower camel case](http://c2.com/cgi/wiki?LowerCamelCase) string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.

-**For example:**

-* `refreshBarButtonItem` / `refreshBarButtonItem@2x` and `refreshBarButtonItemSelected` / `refreshBarButtonItemSelected@2x`
-* `articleNavigationBarWhite` / `articleNavigationBarWhite@2x` and `articleNavigationBarBlackSelected` / `articleNavigationBarBlackSelected@2x`.

-Images that are used for a similar purpose should be grouped in respective groups in an Images folder.

 ## Booleans

 Since `nil` resolves to `NO` it is unnecessary to compare it in conditions.
 Never compare something directly to `YES`, because `YES` is defined to 1 and a `BOOL` can be up to 8 bits.